 - Shortness of breath and/or chest pain

 The good thing is, there are some steps that can be taken take in order to manage kidney disease in seniors.
+These tips from At-Home Care Company, providers of senior care in Waukee and nearby areas, can help:

 - Keep up with checkups.
 Your doctor will want to monitor kidney disease on an ongoing basis, keeping track of any differences to functioning and assessing for any damage, since kidney disease usually advances over time.
 The objective is to ensure GFR (glomerular filtration rate) and urine albumin levels both remain consistent.
 Individuals diagnosed with kidney disease can assist by sticking with the suggested testing schedule, checking blood pressure levels at home, and tracking/reporting any symptoms or changes noticed.